Oka Trees of HopeHB

 - Urban agroforestry research opportunities

-The Oka Trees of Hope project sets out to return up to 300 acres of degraded land to a biodiversity rich forest and fruit orchard.
+The Oka Trees of Hope project is returning up to 300 acres of degraded land to a biodiversity rich forest and fruit orchard.
 The project is near the Oka National Park in Greater Montreal, with land contributed by the Oka Abbey, the municipality of Oka, the municipality of Blainville, and local landowners.
-The depleted land is largely abandoned agricultural fields and a defunct mine, which have been deforested for over 30 years.
-At most, the project area has 20% forest cover.
+The depleted land was largely abandoned agricultural fields and a defunct mine, which have been deforested for over 30 years.
+At most, the project area had 20% forest cover.

-The plantings, beginning in spring 2014, will be a mix of native species to recreate the natural habitat, including predominantly tamarack, white spruce, black spruce, and with smaller numbers of jack pine, red oak and red maple.
-A 10-acre fruit orchard, primarily apples, will be planted as part of the Oka Trees for Hope project.
-The fruit will be donated to schools and local food shelves in the greater Montreal region.
+The plantings, which began in spring 2014, are a mix of native species to recreate the natural habitat, including predominantly tamarack, white spruce, black spruce, and with smaller numbers of jack pine, red oak and red maple.
+A 10-acre fruit orchard, primarily apples, was planted as part of the Oka Trees for Hope project.
+The fruit is donated to schools and local food shelves in the greater Montreal region.
 One such entity is the Moisson Montréal, a non-profit organization and Montreal’s largest food bank.
 Moisson Montréal serves 206 schools, churches, community centers and other organizations across the Island of Montreal.
 Collectively, these organizations regularly reach more than 140,000 individuals.

-Le Groupement forestier Maskinongé-Lanaudière, a nearby firm of forestry engineers and project operations managers, was selected to perform field preparation, tree planting and will assist at many stages in the project planning and maintenance.
+Le Groupement forestier Maskinongé-Lanaudière, a nearby firm of forestry engineers and project operations managers, was selected to perform field preparation, tree planting and assists at many stages in the project planning and maintenance.
 They have previously worked on projects with C02 Environment.

 Reforestation adds to the planet’s net carbon storage and helps moderate global warming by slowing the growth of carbon emissions in the atmosphere.
-40,000 metric tons of carbon dioxide are expected to be sequestered from the trees over the next 50 years.
+Forty thousand metric tons of carbon dioxide are expected to be sequestered from the trees over the next 50 years.

-Reforestation of the degraded land will also create biodiversity, enhance wildlife habitat, improve air and water quality, provide soil filtration, control erosion, and prevent heat islands.
-The project area is overcome with the invasive weed Phragmites, or common reed, making natural regeneration impossible.
-The plant will be removed and soil will be amended to ensure native seedlings can take hold.
+Reforestation of the degraded land also creates biodiversity, enhances wildlife habitat, improves air and water quality, provides soil filtration, controls erosion, and prevents heat islands.
+The project area was overcome with the invasive weed Phragmites, or common reed, making natural regeneration impossible.
+The plant was removed and soil was amended to ensure native seedlings could take hold.

 Most of the fruit production is expected to be distributed by Moisson Montréal and the Club des Petits Déjeuners du Québec5, a non-profit organization that offers nutritious breakfasts in about 300 schools in the province.
 Total fruit production from 5,000 apple trees will be of about 195,000 pounds per year which translates to nearly 10,000 20-pound bags of apples.
-98,000 pounds of apples are expected to be donated to area food shelves over the first 10 years of the project.
-The estimated year for the first apple donation is the third year after the plantation (2016-2017).
+Over the first 10 years of the project, we expect 98,000 pounds of apples to be donated to area food shelves.

 The project aligns well with the Montreal Land Use and Development Plan which has a goal of reversing the trend of forest cover loss and achieving 30% forest cover for the territory.
 With its proximity to the Oka National Park, the Oka Trees of Hope project improves wildlife corridors and creates additional recreation opportunities.